Frequently Asked Questions:

 3

-No. The short reason is that I am an Occupational Therapist not an Ergo-therapist.
+No. The short reason is that I am a British trained Occupational Therapist offering consultations in Germany as a child development specialist not an Ergo-therapist.
 I am not registered with the German Ergo-Therapist professional body and therefore local German state insurance cannot cover my services.
+My services in Germany are privately paid for and educational/behavioural in nature and not medical.

 4